pit-ray/win-vind/docs/usage/index.md

 #### What is a mapping?
 A typical key binding is a simple one that assigns a function from a set of keys.
 In contrast, the mapping employed in Vim is a kind of extension of key binding, a mechanism that allows recursive key assignment and command definition.

-Mapping is defined using a variety of map commands known in vim.
-The most commonly used are
+Mapping is defined using a variety of map commands known in Vim.
+The most commonly used are:

 * `map` remaps for all modes
 * `nmap` / `noremap` remaps for normal mode